-In spring of 2014, Gustavo independently recorded Punto Lejano, his first full-length studio album, at Empty Sea Studios in Seattle, WA.
-This album is Gustavo’s strongest and most ambitious musical work to-date.
+Initially self-taught, Gustavo has refined his playing with several of North America’s top players, including New Mexico’s Calvin Hazen.
+In spring of 2014, he independently recorded Punto Lejano, a full-length studio album, at Empty Sea Studios in Seattle, WA.
 The album was performed by a 6-piece, instrumental ensemble and consists of four long-form, through-composed pieces.
-In addition to the creative work, Gustavo led all logistical and production-related activities.
-The album was released in summer of 2014.
-The project is ongoing and new iterations are in development.
+It was released in summer of 2014 and is an ongoing project.

 Photo by Mallory MacDonald